Update 4/6/17: This post has been updated so the information is current.

 - A drag-and-drop editor.

-Perhaps the most popular of Mailchimp alternatives, Constant Contact is a great email marketing platform for small businesses.
+On our list of the top 20 most popular email marketing software options, Constant Contact is right below MailChimp.
+Constant Contact is a great email marketing platform for small businesses.
 The pricing is fairly flexible, and it’s based on how many contacts you email.
 Pricing starts at $20/month for up to 500 contacts and goes up from there.
-It’s discounted to $17 for pre-paying the whole year.
+It’s discounted to $17 for when you prepay for a whole year.

 Additionally, Constant Contact has figured out some interesting ways to integrate your email and social media campaigns.
 First, they have an app that allows them to integrate specially with Hootsuite, so you can do all your posting from one place.
 Secondly, they allow you to send out special emails that link your customers to Facebook.
 These emails are designed to encourage your customers to share your emails on Facebook.
 You can then track your success on social media right in Constant Contact.

-- There’s no split testing, which is unfortunate because everybody knows, marketers love to test campaigns.
+- There’s no split testing, which is unfortunate because, as everybody knows, marketers love to test campaigns.

 - The campaign features themselves are a little rough, particularly in the area of auto-responses.